Petty cash box: why it’s time to move on

 Soldo works in real-time, so that you can track the exact location of your company funds anytime, from anywhere.

 How does it work?

-Then, at the end of the month, instead of chasing down receipts and pouring over time-consuming expense reports from your employees, you can export all the statement data you need with just a couple of clicks.
+Instead of chasing down receipts and pouring over time-consuming expense reports from your employees, or tracking spending from your cash box using spreadsheets, you can export all the statement data you need with just a couple of clicks.

 We provide statement, balance and transaction reports: